Cyclotide: History

 During a Red Cross relief mission in the Democratic Republic of Congo during the 1960s, a Norwegian doctor, Lorents Gran, noted that during labor some African women used a medicinal tea made from the leaves of the plant Oldenlandia affinis to induce labor and facilitate childbirth.
 The active ingredient was later determined to be a cyclic peptide, named kalata B1, after the traditional name for the tea, kalata-kalata.
-Although in vivo studies in rats confirmed the uterotonic activity of the purified peptide, it was another 20 years before the cyclic cystine knot motif and structure of the purified peptide were elucidated.
+Although in vivo studies in rats confirmed the uterotonic activity of the purified peptide, it was another 20 years before the unusual structure of the purified peptide was elucidated.